wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msidentity-application-types/includes/6-daemon-non-interactive-apps.md

 Unlike the scenario covered in the previous unit, the app doesn't need to sign-in to obtain an authorization code.
 During the Azure AD application registration process, you create an SSL certificate public/private key pair.

-The public certificate is register with our Azure AD app.
-Within the service or daemon app, the private certificate is used to encrypt a string that is sent to the access token endpoint.
+The public certificate is registered with our Azure AD app.
+Within the service or daemon app, the private certificate is used to sign a JWT that is sent to the token endpoint.

-Administrators also can use a client secret instead of a certificate.
+Administrators also can use a client secret instead of a certificate, but this is not recommended for production.

 ## Azure AD app registration